median-codefest/median-codefest.github.io/README.md

 ### Challenges

-Teams will work on one of two main challenges:
+Teams can use [Slack](https://median-codefest.slack.com) to share ideas and coordinate tasks while working on one of two main challenges:

 &nbsp;&nbsp;**[AI for Brain Scans](https://median-codefest.github.io/AIBrainScans)**: Exploring deep learning for analysing medical images of the brain.

 &nbsp;&nbsp;**[AnatomyVR](https://median-codefest.github.io/AnatomyVR)**: Virtual reality for 3D interactive visualisation of human anatomy.

-We will use [Slack](https://median-codefest.slack.com) to share ideas and coordinate tasks.

 ## Venue